|For Chrome||For Firefox|

 How can I change Detrumpify’s behavior even more?

 Detrumpify lets users make changes by changing its configuration file.
 By default, the configuration file (which I update from time to time) is loaded from ToolsOfOurTools.
-However, you can edit this file yourself locally, or, if you want, host a file on Dropbox and point Detrumpify at it.
-This lets you share a customization with friends, or to have it run on all your computers with minimal fuss.
-(To minimize the needed permissions for Detrumpify, other host domains blocked).
+However, you can copy one of these files, make edits, and host it yourself on your personal machine, or on Dropbox.
+Then you just point Detrumpify at your edited version and you’re off to the races.
+Hosting on Dropbox lets you share a customization with friends, or to have it run on all your computers with minimal fuss.
+(To minimize the permissions request to install Detrumpify, I have blocked other domains).

 This is what a configuration file looks like.
 Hopefully it’s mostly self-explanatory.
 The actions section contains one or more actions, for text to match and a list of potential replacements.
 If you always want the same moniker, then just provide one, otherwise the list will be used randomly. run_info contains information about how often to run.
 Most websites today do not render all their content immediately, so the extension waits awhile before starting, and then iterates a few more times, waiting a bit longer each time.
 This scheme seems to work nicely.
 The whitelist is a list of sites on which the extension will run.
 Sites not in the whitelist will not be affected at all. schema should be present and have the exact value shown below. refresh_age is the number of milliseconds between checking for update configuration.
 It’s only valid for configurations loaded from an URL.